Infinite-Horizon Optimal Control of Jump-Diffusion Models for Pollution-Dependent Disasters

-Before presenting the proof of the previous theorem, we briefly illustrate how the BSDE in infinite time horizon \eqref{Eq:BSDE} encodes the information corresponding to the original objective functional $J$ from \eqref{eq:Optimal_v}.
-Let $(\mathcal{V},\mathcal{Z},\mathcal{U})$ be a solution to the infinite--horizon BSDE \eqref{Eq:BSDE}.
+Before presenting the proof of the previous theorem, we briefly illustrate how the BSDE in infinite-time horizon \eqref{Eq:BSDE} encodes the information corresponding to the original objective functional $J$ from \eqref{eq:Optimal_v}.
+Let $(\mathcal{V},\mathcal{Z},\mathcal{U})$ be a solution to the infinite-horizon BSDE \eqref{Eq:BSDE}.
 An application of It\^o's formula to $g(t, \mathcal V_t)$ with $g(t,x) = e^{-\rho t} x$ yields

 Then, applying conditional expectations with respect to $\mathcal{F}_t$, the following recursive relation for the running utility is obtained: